 Protecting those who protect the public.

-The Edmonton Police Association (EPA) is the Association behind the men and women that serve, and have served, as sworn officers of the Edmonton Police Service.
+The Edmonton Police Association (EPA) is the Association behind the men and women that serve as sworn officers of the Edmonton Police Service.

 Today the EPA has many responsibilities, the core of which is the collective bargaining on behalf of members and the legal representation of members.
 Be sure to read our history to see how the EPA has evolved over time.